Knicks Tank: Poor Season Continues In Loss To League-Worst Nets

 “I didn’t like the way we played in Brooklyn.
 I thought they played hard and tried to put pressure…we weren’t good at it.
 Maybe that’s my fault?”
 Knicks coach Jeff Hornacek said about his team dropping two straight to the Nets.
 “I was trying to get them to put pressure and establish that.
 We want to see if our guys can put that on the whole game.”

-Rose called the Knicks a “super team” in the offseason, but New york has looked like anything but a top-tier NBA team.
+Over 70 games into the season and the Knicks are talking about their effort on the court.
+Rose called the Knicks a “super team” in the offseason but New york has looked like anything but a top-tier NBA team.

 Now, the team braces for another season with a postseason birth, something that Anthony referred to as a “tough situation.”

 “I don’t know the word…it’s a feeling that I’m pretty sure everyone has,” Anthony said about the Knicks’ loss.
 “Not to take anything away from Brooklyn, they played and extremely well both games.
 It is something that has been continuous throughout the course of the season.
-Not putting together a game has been our storyline all year.”

 PORZINGIS